vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 These heuristics fail because they ignore context.
 A two-week rewrite might be trivial for a startup with three developers but catastrophic for an enterprise with compliance requirements.
 A strict domain boundary might make sense for e-commerce but create operational nightmares in healthcare.

-**The Khan Pattern™** introduces a paradigm shift: **context-driven, adaptive granularity**.
+**The Adaptive Granularity Strategy** introduces a paradigm shift: **context-driven, adaptive granularity**.
 Instead of following one-size-fits-all rules, this pattern provides a quantitative framework for making granularity decisions based on your specific organizational, technical, and business context.

 ### 3.5.1 The Problem: Why Traditional Approaches Fail